-THE INDUSTRIAL Revolution is one of the most dramatic events in modern world history, an event which has more or less influenced all nations of the world in one form or another.
+THE INDUSTRIAL Revolution is 1 of the most dramatic events in modern world history, an event which has more or less influenced all nations of the world in 1 form or another.
 The Industrial Revolution began in the late-18th century in England, United Kingdom, in a region of the country known as the West Midlands—the largest city today in this region is Birmingham.

 The Industrial Revolution is characterized by the rise of industrialization, a process of industrial, social, and economic changes that revolutionized societies from agrarian to industrial.
 Central to this change is the development of technology that allows for the process of manufacture to occur, that is, the changing of raw materials into finished goods (often in factories) for sale in the marketplace.
 To simply define what is the Industrial Revolution is problematic, but in simple terms, it may be said to be the application of powerdriven machinery to the process of manufacturing products.

 The Industrial Revolution must be viewed as a revolution, not in the political sense of the word, but a revolution in that fundamental changes occurred as a result of its existence, particularly in the social and economic structure of countries it affected.
 The changes that brought about the Industrial Revolution in Enland occurred in a gradual manner and can be seen in the previous decades and centuries before fundamental change happened.
 Thus, the Industrial Revolution was the consequence of a long period of change prior to the application of power-driven machinery within the process of manufacture.